tobika/capacitor-cli-diff/README.md

 # Capacitor CLI diff for @capacitor/android

-This repository exposes an Capacitor CLI app generated with `npx cap init` and `npx add android` with each version of Capacitor CLI.
+This repository exposes a Capacitor CLI app generated with `npx cap init` and `npx add android` with each version of Capacitor CLI.

 A dedicated branch per version makes changes very easy